yardenfalik/News-For-Email/README.md

 A Python script that will send to your email 5 news articles so you don't miss anything.

 ## Introduction
-This is a Python script that will send to your email 5 news articles from a selected source.
+This Python script will retrieve news articles from a specified source.
+It will select 5 articles to send to your email address.
+The script allows you to customize which news source it pulls articles.

 ## Requirements
 1. To run the code `Python 3.12.1v` or above.